Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 We refer to Theorem \ref{theo:well-posed-z} and Theorem \ref{theo:seq} for more quantitative results.

-The above requirements $(i)$-$(iv)$ can thus be read as follows.
-Condition $(i)$ ensures the non-triviality of the renormalization method: $\Lambda^{(n)}$ is reduced to a time process, while $\si^{(n)}$ is a constant, i.e. non random, distribution.
-Condition $(ii)$ emphasizes the explicit nature of the procedure, a major improvement over existing methods: $\Lambda^{(n)}$ and $\si^{(n)}$ only depend on the data we are given a priori, and not on $(u^{(n)})_{n\geq 1}$.
-Condition $(iii)$ then confirms the necessity of renormalization, through the fundamental divergence of the rescaling sequence.
-Finally, condition $(iv)$ guarantees the success of the method, by restoring the (asymptotic) wellposedness of the problem.
+The above properties $(i)$-$(iii)$ can thus be read as follows.
+Property $(i)$ ensures the non-triviality of the renormalization method: $\Lambda^{(n)}$ is reduced to a time process (independent of $x$), while $\si^{(n)}$ is just a time function.
+Property $(ii)$ emphasizes the explicit nature of the procedure, a major improvement over existing methods: $\Lambda^{(n)}$ and $\si^{(n)}$ only depend on the data we are given a priori, and not on $(u^{(n)})_{n\geq 1}$.
+Finally, property $(iii)$ guarantees the success of the method, by restoring the (asymptotic) wellposedness of the problem.

-Note that, as indicated in the latter condition, our analysis will only focus on the exhibition of a \textit{local} solution, satisfying the equation on a (possibly small) time interval $[-T_0,T_0]$, with $T_0>0$.
+As indicated in item $(iii)$, our analysis will only focus on the exhibition of a \textit{local} solution, satisfying the equation on a (possibly small) time interval $[-T_0,T_0]$, with $T_0>0$.
 In particular, the choice of $\lambda\in \{-1,1\}$ in \eqref{starting-equation} or \eqref{renorm-class} will not play any essential role in our analysis: for simplicity, {\it we assume from now on that $\lambda=1$}.